real state transactions financed

 Mr. Mark has broad experience in the commercial real estate sector, with extensive leadership in real estate lending.
 Most recently he served as Chief Risk Officer at GE Capital Real Estate in Canada and was responsible for vetting, approving, and negotiating debt and equity real estate transactions.
 While at GE Capital, Mr. Mark also served as a Trustee and Investment Sub-Committee member of the Canadian GE Pension Fund.
 Prior to joining GE Capital in 2002, Mr. Mark was an appraiser and consultant for Arthur Andersen in New York City, as well as at Richard Ellis and Royal LePage in Toronto.

-Mr. Mark graduated from the Richard Ivey School of Business at the University of Western Ontario with an Honours Business Administration degree and also holds the AACI, MAI, and MRICS professional appraisal designations.
+Mr. Mark holds an Honours Business Administration degree from the Richard Ivey School of Business at the University of Western Ontario.
+He also holds the AACI, MAI, and MRICS professional appraisal designations.

 Ms. Matthews is a corporate director and legal consultant, specializing in matters of tax, private client work and corporate governance.
 Until 2009, Ms. Matthews was a partner and head of the Private Services Group at Bennett Jones LLP, and she began her legal career at Macleod Dixon LLP in Calgary.